void

 Brody (ukr. Броди) is a city in Galicia, now in the Lviv oblast of Ukraine.
 Before World War I it was an important trading city on the border between Russia and Austria-Hungary.
 In 1914 Jews made up more than 60 per cent of the population.

-Russian forces conquered the city in late August 1914, and it was recaptured 2 September 1915 [a].
-The following year it was captured again during the Brusilov offensive and remained occupied until 1918.
+Russian forces captured the city in late August 1914, and it was recaptured on 2 September 1915 [a].
+The following year it was taken again during the Brusilov offensive and remained under Russian occupation until 1918.

 Quote(s) from the novel